ThinkR-open/beaware/README.md

 # beaware

 This application was developed to monitor the use of your server resources by R and Rstudio.
-It fills a gap in Rstudio Server.

 **Code to work with:**